The Rubinoos: 1978–2006: Breakup and reformation

-2007–present: Avril Lavigne lawsuit and subsequent albums
+2007–present: Back to the Basics

 In July 2007, Dunbar and songwriter James Gangwer filed a lawsuit for infringement of copyright against singer-songwriter Avril Lavigne for her 2007 single "Girlfriend"; producer Dr. Luke, RCA Records, and Apple were also named as defendants in the suit.
 Dunbar and Gangwer alleged that Lavigne plagiarized the Rubinoos' 1979 single "I Wanna Be Your Boyfriend".
 Lavigne denied these accusations and claimed that she had never even heard of the Rubinoos before.
 In January 2008, an undisclosed settlement was reached between the two parties.
 Dunbar and Gangwer later released a statement in which they claimed to "completely exonerate" Lavigne and Dr. Luke from any wrongdoing.

 Music critic John M. Borack called Paleophonic No. 36 in his list of the best power pop albums of all time, praising its "trademark pitch-perfect harmonies".

-In January 2010, The Rubinoos played their first kids show in support of their first all ages CD Biff-Boff-Boing.
+In January 2010, the Rubinoos played their first kids show in support of their first all-ages CD, Biff-Boff-Boing.
 The CD is a mix of covers and new originals.

-In May 2010, to coincide with their Spain/Italy tour, the Rubinoos released their first new original album in five years - Automatic Toaster, produced by Robbie Rist.
+In May 2010, to coincide with their Spain/Italy tour, the Rubinoos released their first new original album in five years—Automatic Toaster, produced by Robbie Rist.

 In 2015, to celebrate their 45th anniversary the band released the appropriately titled album 45.
 They continued to tour in Europe and Japan with a few sporadic dates in the US.

-In 2018 the group signed with Yep Roc Records, their first exclusive record deal since the 1980s, Long time fan and noted singer-songwriter Chuck Prophet was tapped to produce.
-The album, From Home, released in 2019, was recorded at Hyde Street Studios in San Francisco, formerly Wally Heider Studios, where the group made some of its first recordings.
+In 2018, the group signed with Yep Roc Records, their first exclusive record deal since the 1980s.
+Long-time fan and noted singer-songwriter Chuck Prophet was tapped to produce.
+The album, From Home, released in 2019, was recorded with the same technique as their first sessions, playing all at once in the same room, recorded to analog tape.
+This was done at Hyde Street Studios in San Francisco, formerly Wally Heider Studios, where the group made some of its first recordings.